 - Towel stretch: Sit on a hard surface with your injured leg stretched out in front of you.
 Loop a towel around your toes and the ball of your foot and pull the towel toward your body keeping your leg straight.
 Hold this position for 15 to 30 seconds and then relax.
 Repeat 3 times.

-When you don't feel much of a stretch using the towel, you can start the standing calf stretch and the following exercises.
+When you don't feel much of a stretch using the towel, you can start the following exercises.

 - Standing calf stretch: Stand facing a wall with your hands on the wall at about eye level.
 Keep your injured leg back with your heel on the floor.
 Keep the other leg forward with the knee bent.
 Turn your back foot slightly inward (as if you were pigeon-toed).
 Slowly lean into the wall until you feel a stretch in the back of your calf.
 Hold the stretch for 15 to 30 seconds.
 Return to the starting position.
 Repeat 3 times.
 Do this exercise several times each day.